robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ## Evidence
 When the argument is convincing enough to the reader, it should end in the presentation of .blue[_facts_] that support the .green[_claims_]

+???
+So when you think the argument will be convincing enough to the reader, it should end in the presentation of .blue[_facts_] that support the .green[_claims_].
+So depending on your audience and the level of assurance needed, you will have to decide where you stop the argument and present the facts or evidence.

 ---
 class: middle